6. Climate change

 - Promoting voluntary action over binding regulation.
 To tackle the climate crisis, we need strong binding regulation that can shift us out of decades of inertia and business‑as‑usual.
 Yet trade rules are written to prioritise voluntary self‑regulation by corporations – exactly the approach that has resulted in continued inaction.
 The US has emphasised that it wants an approach that always prefers self‑regulation.

 - Regulatory harmonisation.
 We’ve already seen how modern trade deals can exert downward pressure on regulations and standards when it comes to food.
 The way we produce our food also has a very big impact on climate change.
 The increasing trend towards industrial‑style food production is a major driver of climate change, involving more animals, more chemicals, more monocrop plantations.
 Given that emissions from agriculture are thought to account for between 19% and 29% of total emissions, this has a significant impact.85 Changing the food we eat further in this direction will hamper our ability to halt climate change.
-We’ve already seen how Trump is taking an axe to chemical regulation, and some of this deregulation will certainly affect the climate.86,87
+Recent reports also show how big business is trying to use existing and proposed US trade deals to challenge Canada’s attempts to reduce plastic use86, and roll back Kenya’s 2017 ban on plastic bags and force the country to continue importing waste plastics from the US.87

 - A corporate court.
 The ISDS system (see chapter 4) has been repeatedly used to challenge environmental standards and protections.
 Canada has been a particular target, for instance being challenged under NAFTA for trying to take dangerous chemicals out of petrol, and for placing a moratorium on fracking while assessing its safety.
 In 2008, a corporation called Bilcon brought a case against Canada after the government refused to grant an extension to a quarry project after an environmental review found that it would cause significant damage.88 Bilcon claimed $300million and went so far as arguing that Canada should never have carried out a review.
 Although Bilcon won, one arbitrator disagreed with the finding, stating: “a chill will be imposed on environmental review panels which will be concerned not to give too much weight to socio‑economic considerations or other considerations of the human environment in case the result is a claim for damages under NAFTA.”
 The ruling was, he said, a “significant intrusion into domestic jurisdiction”.
 More recently, corporations have even started challenging governments for phasing out coal power in line with their international climate obligations.89